How to identify poisonous plants

 1) Stay away from ivy

 There are very few vine leaves which are edible, and the ones that are you wont come across in the wild, such as grape vine leave.
 Whenever you see vines anywhere in the wild always assume that they are not only poisonous to eat, but can also be harmful to touch, such as the very common Poison Ivy.
-The oils contained with the plant can cause a very nasty rash which often includes blisters and severe itching, and in particularly bad cases can cause intense pain and scaring.
+The oils contained in the plant can cause a very nasty rash which often includes blisters and severe itching, and in particularly bad cases can cause intense pain and scarring.

 Some forms of poisonous vines include but are not limited to: